Goals, Objectives, Planned Activities and Roadmap

 We are aware that the decisive and timely pursuit of such efforts is not only very difficult but also fraught with great risks of co-option by some actors, resulting in strong undemocratic global governance or generating conflicts, so it must be carefully designed and managed.

-Yet, now is the time to bring it forward and start building it, as it may already be too late, as the immense risks to human safety and unaccountable concentration of power increase at a blistering pace.
+Yet, now is the time to bring it forward and start building it, and we should aim to build it on a fast track of 1-2 years maximum, as it may already be too late, as the immense risks to human safety and unaccountable concentration of power increase at a blistering pace.

 Objectives